-The static stability reduction above the slantwise WCB is weaker compared to the convective WCB, but the slantwise WCB 420 leads to a reduced static stability over a larger region (Fig. 7f).
+5 The static stability reduction above the slantwise WCB is weaker compared to the convective WCB, but the slantwise WCB leads to a reduced static stability over a larger region (Fig. 7f).
 In the outflow of the slantwise WCB relative vorticity is weakly negative and absolute vertical vorticity is weakly positive (not shown).

-The low-level positive PV anomalies for convective and slantwise WCB ascent are associated with large cyclonic vertical vorticity $f + \zeta$, whereby the convective WCB has higher values, exceeding $6 \cdot 10^{-4} \, \text{s}^{-1}$ (Fig. 8a), compared to the slantwise WCB with values of (3-4) $\cdot 10^{-4} \, \text{s}^{-1}$ (not shown).
+The low-level positive PV anomalies for convective and slantwise WCB ascent are associated with large cyclonic vertical vorticity f + ζ, whereby the convective WCB has higher values, exceeding 6 · 10-4s-1 (Fig. 8a), compared to the slantwise WCB with values of (3-4) · 10-4s-1 (not shown).

-425 3.6 Flow anomalies induced by PV anomalies
+3.6 Flow anomalies induced by PV anomalies

 In agreement with idealized PV inversions (e.g., Hoskins et al., 1985; Hoskins, 2015), where a positive PV anomaly induces a cyclonic flow anomaly, and a negative PV anomaly induces an anticyclonic circulation anomaly, respectively, the convectively produced PV dipoles are associated with coherent horizontal wind anomalies, calculated as the deviation of the current wind vectors from the 2-h centered mean wind vectors.
+The low-level positive PV monopole is accompanied by a cyclonic circula-

+425 vectors from the 2-h centered mean wind vectors.
 The low-level positive PV monopole is accompanied by a cyclonic circulation anomaly with about 4 m s-1 higher wind speeds southeast of the convective updraft and smaller values to the northeast (Fig. 7a,e).
 Despite this relatively strong local wind anomaly, its radius of impact is limited and the effect of the PV anomaly substantially decays beyond 40 km from the updraft.
-As hypothesized by Raymond and Jiang (1990), the relatively long-lived low-level positive PV anomalies interact with the background shear, and thus could trigger new convective cells through the formation of local convergence lines on the downshear side.
+As hypothesized by Raymond and Jiang (1990), the relatively long-lived low-level positive PV anomalies interact with the background shear, and thus could trigger new convective cells through the 430 formation of local convergence lines on the downshear side.
 In this way convective activity could be maintained.

 The positive PV monopole from the slantwise WCB trajectories also induces a cyclonic low-level circulation anomaly (Fig. 7b).
-Yet, it hardly exceeds 1 m s-1 and occurs on a larger spatial scale, in agreement with the comparatively weaker and larger-scale positive PV anomaly.
+Yet, it hardly exceeds 1 m s^{-1} and occurs on a larger spatial scale, in agreement with the comparatively weaker and larger-scale positive PV anomaly.
 The initial slantwise WCB ascent occurs directly behind the pronounced low-level jet ahead of the cold front (Fig. 7b,f).
-This jet, which exceeds 24 m s-1, is very slightly accelerated by the diabatically produced positive PV and the associated cyclonic circulation anomaly ahead of the WCB ascent region.
+This jet, which exceeds 24 m s^{-1} , is very slightly accelerated by the diabatically produced positive

+435 PV and the associated cyclonic circulation anomaly ahead of the WCB ascent region.
 This pattern agrees with the synoptic situation of early WCB studies (e.g., Fig. 5 in Wernli, 1997), where the ascent region of the slantwise WCB is located ahead of the upper-level jet and behind the low-level jet.

 The convectively produced upper-level PV dipole is associated with a cyclonic and anticyclonic circulation anomaly around the positive and negative PV poles, respectively (Fig. 7c,e).
-The superposition of these two flows leads to a deceleration of the flow in the center of the PV dipoles and potentially stabilizes the convective cloud against rapid advection reduces the rapid dispersion of the convective cloud with the upper-level flow (cf. Oertel, 2020, Chapter 7).
+The superposition of these two flows leads to a deceleration of the flow in the center of the PV dipoles and potentially stabilizes the convective cloud against rapid advection with the upper-level flow (cf. Oertel, 2019, Chapter 7).
 At 320 K, this induced wind anomaly reaches almost 3 m s-1 close to the convective updraft.

-The weaker negative upper-level PV anomaly of the more slowly ascending WCB trajectories goes along with a widespread weak anticylonic circulation anomaly (Fig. 7d) with a maximum anticyclonic wind speed anomaly of less than 0.5 m s-1 northwest of the WCB ascent.
-The more slowly ascending WCB trajectories arrive in the upper troposphere in the vicinity of the tropopause.
+The weaker negative upper-level PV anomaly of the more slowly ascending WCB trajectories goes along with a widespread weak anticylonic circulation anomaly (Fig. 7d) with a maximum anticyclonic wind speed anomaly of less than $0.5 \,\mathrm{m\,s^{-1}}$ northwest of the WCB ascent.
+The more slowly ascending WCB trajectories arrive in the upper troposphere in the vicinity of

+445 the tropopause.